husobee/husobee.github.io/_posts/2016-09-22-channel-dangers.markdown

 that channel, the worker becomes blocked.

-A much better solution is to bring the timeout check closer to the work in which we are testing the timeout on, and then closing the channel if the timeout expires:
+A much better solution is to bring the timeout check closer to the work in which we are testing the timeout on, and then sending the error on the channel if the timeout expires:

 {% highlight go %}